vibhordubey333/KnowledgeBase/Golang.md

 * grep -inrw "search_string"
 * find / -name "file_name_to_search"

-## Installing minikube on Antix , host : windows 7
+## Installing minikube on VirtualMachine(Os: Antix) , Host : windows 7

 * Disable virtualization(VT-X/AMD-v) and PA-NX in virtual machine .
 As windows 7 doesn't have VT-X flag if it has in your case disable it.
 * sudo apt install conntrack